soheilbr82/BluegrassWorkingMemory/README.md

 The setup can be extended to synchronously collect other types of behavioral and physiological signals (Heart rate, saccade, GSR, etc.).

 The setup is developed by:\
-Soheil Borhani, sborhani@vols.utk.edu\
-Michael O'neil, moneil8@vols.utk.edu
+PhD Student: Soheil Borhani, sborhani at vols.utk.edu Undergraduate Research Assistant: Michael O'neil, moneil8 at vols.utk.edu

+Faculty Advisors:
+Dr. Xiaopeng Zhao\
+Department of Mechanical, Aerospace, and Biomedical Engineering, University of Tennessee, Knoxville\

+Dr. Yang Jiang\
+Department of Behavioral Sciences, University of Kentucky, Lexington

 The setup is developed under the supervision of:\
 Dr. Xiaopeng Zhao\